 What is Cost of Debt?

 The cost of debt is the return that a company provides to its debtholders and creditors.
 These capital providers need to be compensated for any risk exposure that comes with lending to a company.
 Since observable interest rates play a big role in quantifying the cost of debt, it is relatively more straightforward to calculate the cost of debt than the cost of equity.
-Not only does cost of debt, as a rate, reflect the default risk of a company, it also reflects the level of interest rates in the market.
+Not only does the cost of debt, as a rate, reflect the default risk of a company, it also reflects the level of interest rates in the market.
 In addition, it is an integral part of calculating a company’s Weighted Average Cost of Capital or WACC.

 Estimating the Cost of Debt: YTM

 There are two common ways of estimating the cost of debt.
 The first approach is to look at the current yield to maturity or YTM of a company’s debt.
 If a company is public, it can have observable debt in the market.
-An example would be a straight bond that makes regular interests payments and pays back the principal at maturity.
+An example would be a straight bond that makes regular interest payments and pays back the principal at maturity.
 This approach is widely used when the company being analyzed has a simple capital structure, where it does not have multiple tranches of debt, including subordinated debt or senior debt for example, with each having significantly different interest rates.

 Download the Free Template